 For patients taking LABA/ICS therapy, LAMA may be added (triple therapy).
 Alternatively, LABA/ICS may be switched to LABA/LAMA if the original indication for LABA/ICS was not appropriate, if the patient has not responded to ICS treatment, or if there are significant ICS adverse effects.

 Dyspnea due to other causes should be considered, investigated, and treated.
+Inhaler technique and adherence should also be re-assessed, as these may have led to an inadequate response to treatment.

 Patients who take LABA/LAMA and whose blood eosinophils are ≥100 cells/microliter should escalate to triple therapy with LABA/LAMA/ICS.
 Multiple studies support triple therapy with LABA/LAMA/ICS as being superior to single- or double-agent therapy with LABA/LAMA or LABA/ICS regarding rate of moderate to severe COPD exacerbations and rate of hospitalization.
 American Thoracic Society guidelines recommend the use of triple therapy in patients who have had one or more exacerbations requiring oral corticosteroids, antibiotics, or hospitalization in the past year and who have symptoms of dyspnea or reduced exercise tolerance despite LABA/LAMA dual therapy.
 UK guidelines recommend the use of triple therapy in patients who have an exacerbation requiring hospitalization, or two moderate exacerbations within a year, despite dual therapy with LABA/LAMA.